johnbillion/wp-crontrol/readme.md

 	function my_function() {
 		wp_mail( 'hello@example.com', 'WP Crontrol', 'WP Crontrol rocks!' );
 	}

+### How do I create a new PHP cron event? ###

+In the Tools → Cron Events admin panel, click on the "Add PHP Cron Event" tab.
+In the form that appears, enter the schedule and next run time in the boxes.
+The event schedule is how often your event will be executed.
+If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.
+In the "Hook code" area, enter the PHP code that should be run when your cron event is executed.
+You don't need to provide the PHP opening tag (`<?php`).

 ### Which users can manage cron events and schedules? ###